Potato Sector Development for Emerging Markets (2023)

-A historically important staple food, potatoes are gaining traction as a crop that also offers income opportunities for food processers and agribusinesses.
+A historically important staple food, potatoes are gaining traction as a crop that also offers income opportunities for food processors and agribusinesses.
 The demand for potato food products in the developing world is increasing, and with that the number of people consuming potatoes worldwide.
 Potatoes have the potential to feed even more people in the future.
 In this course, we explore this potential, by covering the complete (seed) potato chain.
-We give insight in the latest developments in the potato sector and address the role of various stakeholders.
+We give insight into the latest developments in the potato sector and address the role of various stakeholders.

 What will you learn?

 - In-depth knowledge of seed potato production systems and their application in different agro-ecological conditions in the world;

 - Broad expertise in potato varieties, breeding and variety testing (DUS and VCU).
 Quality aspects of seed potatoes;

 - Insights on main diseases and pests (and their management) in potato, with a focus on seed and soil-borne diseases;